 If your baby is allergic to virgin coconut oil, it should appear within a few minutes.
-But it's good to make sure virgin coconut oil is good on the infants externally for at least 12 hours before starting it internally on them.
+But it's good to make sure this unrefined oil is good on the infants externally for at least 12 hours before starting it internally on them.

 Virgin coconut oil can be powerful in moving bowels.
 So, the first thing you need to do is to start with just half a teaspoon (NOT tablespoon) on your baby.

-Mix ½ teaspoon (2.5 ml) of virgin coconut oil in your baby's breakfast.
+Mix half a teaspoon (2.5 ml) of virgin coconut oil in your baby's breakfast.
 And make sure he or she drinks enough fluid as well because adequate fluid intake is still necessary for bowel stimulation.

 For the first 5 days, keep the maximum daily intake of virgin coconut oil at just 3 teaspoons, spreading throughout the day.
-Then on the 6th day if your baby looks fine with virgin coconut oil, up his or her intake by teaspoonful like this – instead of ½ teaspoon added to breakfast, make it 1 or 1½ teaspoon.
-Lunch will be 2 teaspoons and so on.
+Then on the 6th day if your baby looks fine with virgin coconut oil, up his or her intake by teaspoonful like this – instead of ½ teaspoon added to breakfast, make it one teaspoon.
+Lunch will be one or 2 teaspoons and so on.
 Maintain maximum daily intake of 6 teaspoons for another 5 days before you increase the amount again.

-There's no one standard dosage for all infants since each baby has a different body constitution and may react differently with virgin coconut oil.
+There's no one standard dosage for all infants since each baby has a different body constitution as they're developing and may react differently with virgin coconut oil.
 You just have to find and fine-tune the right dosage for your baby that will help him or her relieve constipation.